-- ALL Permission Slips and \$10 CASH food deposit (non-refundable after the final meeting before the campout). - Pack inspections are best completed at a Patrol meeting.
+• ALL Permission Slips and \$10 CASH food deposit (non-refundable after the final meeting before the campout) are to be given to the patrol leader.
+Both are mandatory to be considered for the campout.

 1 meeting prior to the trip